 Milt Kibbee's older brother was stage and screen actor Guy Kibbee (1882-1956).
-While Guy was born in El Paso, Texas, Milton's 1942 draft registration has his birth date and location as January 27, 1896 and Roswell, New Mexico.
+While Guy was born in El Paso, Texas, Milt's World War I and World War II draft registrations have his birth information as January 27, 1896 in Roswell, New Mexico.
 Their father, James Kibbee, was a newspaper publisher and editor.

 During a 20+ year career from about 1933 - 1953, Milt worked in nearly 400 A and B grade films during 1933 - 1953.
 In most, he had minor/bit roles and was uncredited.
 Included in that number are about 30 B westerns and other features for Republic Pictures during the years 1938 - 1951.
 Les Adams has Milton Kibbee identified in 50+ westerns and 4 serials.

 Guy and Milt worked together in eighteen movies, including 42ND STREET (Warners, 1933), BABBITT (Warners, 1934) and MR. SMITH GOES TO WASHINGTON (Columbia, 1939).
 In these, Guy Kibbee had the meaty (and credited) roles while Milt did a bit part and picked up a day's pay.
 Occasionally, Milt got a few lines of dialog and an example is his portrayal of Judy Garland's father in STRIKE UP THE BAND (MGM, 1940).